uetbi/FtpSerLite/FtpSerLite/README.md

 #FtpSerLite
-Simplified version of the FTP server
+Simplified version of the FTP server.